jloutz/msgbot_backend/README.md

-# bundesbot
+# msgbot
-chatbot template project for Tech4Germany Fellowship program
+chatbot template project for msg public sector demo bot
 - You will need to install Python 3.x.
 Latest is 3.7 - get it here https://www.python.org/downloads/